DariaKIL/WES_Cardiomyopathy/README.md

 ```
 There is just SNPs result, because the similar manipulation for INDELs (but not the same, because not all tool prediction work with indels) did't lead the result - all damaging INDELs had allready known.

+### Some information about gene with one of SNPs - SLC2A8 (Solute Carrier Family 2 Member 8)
+This gene belongs to the solute carrier 2A family, which includes intracellular glucose transporters and expression of glucose transporters.
+The loss of metabolic flexibility associated with increased reliance on glucose utilization contribute to the development of cardiac dysfunction.
+The changes in glucose metabolism in hypertrophied hearts include altered glucose transport and increased glycolysis  *Shao, D., & Tian, R. (2015).
+Glucose Transporters in Cardiac Metabolism and Hypertrophy.
+Comprehensive Physiology, 331–351. doi:10.1002/cphy.c150016*

 ## Results
 ----------------------------------------------------------
 1. Implemented Variant Calling (GATK) pipeline on Snakemake